metricsgraphics/metrics-graphics/README.md

 })
 ```

-For the complete list of options and for more documentation, please take a look at the [Wiki](https://github.com/mozilla/metrics-graphics/wiki).
-The documentation is still a work-in-progress and is being tracked by [this issue](https://github.com/mozilla/metrics-graphics/issues/31).
+For the complete list of options, please take a look at the [Wiki](https://github.com/mozilla/metrics-graphics/wiki).
+The Wiki is still a work-in-progress and is being tracked by [this issue](https://github.com/mozilla/metrics-graphics/issues/31).

 While we are currently using semantic versioning, you should consider V0.* to have commits that will break things if you are external to Mozilla.
 This library is in its pre-Cambrian period of wild ideas, and parts of the API will slowly but surely become solidified as we use this more and more internally.